 Productivity

 The reason for a build system is always productivity.
-Otherwise we wouldn’t invest time into it.
+Otherwise we wouldn’t invest time in it.

-Build systems perform house cleaning work allowing you to focus on code.
+Build systems perform house cleaning work, allowing you to focus on code.
 Before build systems, if you were lucky, you could right click and select “minify” in your IDE.
-As lucky as this might have been minification might not have been worth the additional development effort required.
-Build systems solve this.
+As lucky as this might have been, minification might not have been worth the additional development effort required.
+Build systems solve this problem.

 Build systems perform tasks with a level of precision humans are incapable of.
-In order for Continuous Integration and Continuous Delivery to work a build system must be used to keep the human element out.
-Continuous Delivery requires automation at all levels including testing to mitigate common deployment defects.
+For Continuous Integration and Continuous Delivery to work, a build system must be used to keep the human element out.
+Continuous Delivery requires automation at all levels, including testing, to mitigate common deployment defects.

 There are thousands of plugins to perform just about any task imaginable.
 Here are a few.